damiencrone/quallm/README.md

 ### Using multiple language models, parallelization and arbitrary label sets

-This example demonstrates using multiple raters, parallelizing predictions, and defining custom label sets:
+Many use cases for quallm will likely entail labelling tasks in which labels are predicted for a large number of observations.
+As such, this example provides a barebones demonstration of how one might approach such a use case, using multiple raters, parallelizing predictions, and defining custom label sets (using the `LabelSet` class, which can be passed to a generic `SingleLabelCategorizationTask`, or if preferred, an entirely user-defined task).

+In this toy example, we define a categorization task where two local LLMs (Phi-3.5 and Llama-3.1) are tasked with categorizing a list of four objects as either an animal, a vehicle, or other:

 ```python
 from quallm import LLMClient, Predictor